-3. Positive Test.
-If in the course of their employment with the District a unit member comes into contact with a person on District property or who has had a student who has ridden a bus who has tested positive for COVID-19 as certified in writing by a licensed health care provider or by a public health official, the District will notify, in writing and via phone call, any unit member who may have been in close contact with that person and provide necessary and applicable guidance by referring the unit member to the appropriate COVID-19 testing site.
+4. Positive Test.
+If a District employee, who has worked in person on a District site tests positive for COVID-19, as certified in writing by a licensed health care provider or by a public health official, and if such diagnosis is shared with the District, the District will notify any District employee who may have been in contact with that person.

-The District will also immediately notify ATU should such an event occur.
+The District will also immediately notify AFSCME should such an event occur.
 The District shall not share the name of the District employee who tested positive for COVID-19.
 The Parties agree to refer to the then applicable COVID-19 District Safety and Mitigation Guidelines.
 In addition, the District will comply with State and County Public Health orders.